PoyaManouchehri/intro-to-nnet-r-and-dotnet/README.md

-## Introduction to Netural Networks in R, and Integration with .NET
+## Introduction to Neural Networks in R, and Integration with .NET

 ### Overview